UpdatedG/web-investment-modeler/README.md

 ## How Calculations Are Made

 ### Portfolio Allocation
-The calculator uses a sophisticated algorithm that considers:
+The calculator uses a semi-sophisticated algorithm that considers:
 - **Age factor**: Younger investors get higher stock allocation
 - **Risk tolerance**: User's comfort level with market volatility
 - **Time horizon**: Longer periods allow for more aggressive strategies